 Atlas Obscura is also a collaborative project.
-We depend on our community of explorers to help us discover amazing places and share them with the world.
-If you know of a curious place that's not already in the Atlas, let us know!
+We depend on our community of explorers to help us discover amazing places and foods and share them with the world.
+If you know of a curious place or food that's not already in Atlas Obscura, let us know!

-Anyone, anywhere in the world can add a place to the Atlas.
-We rely upon your eyes and ears to learn about all the strange and amazing places we don't know.
+Anyone, anywhere in the world can add to Atlas Obscura.
+We rely upon your eyes and ears to learn about all the strange and amazing places and foods we don't know.

-Places can be added by anyone, but all contributions to the Atlas are reviewed by our Editorial Team.
+Places and foods can be added by anyone, but all contributions to Atlas Obscura are reviewed by our editorial team.

 Get started by creating an Atlas Obscura profile.
-First, click the “JOIN” link in the menu.
+First, click the “Join” link in the main menu.
 After signing up, don't forget to add a profile photo and tell us about yourself.

-To add a place, first search the Atlas to double-check that your place has not already been added.
-If it has and you have more to add, simply click "EDIT THIS PLACE".
+To add a place, first search Atlas Obscura to double-check that your place has not already been added.
+If it has and you have more to add, simply click "Edit this place."

-To add a new place, just click here or any of the "ADD A PLACE TO THE ATLAS" links throughout the site.
+To add a new place, just click here or any of the "Add a place to Atlas Obscura" links throughout the site.

 That said, places contributions don't need to be in far away, exotic locations—we love learning about strange or interesting places hidden in someone's hometown, as long as they are the secret places that only dedicated, in-the-know locals would ever find.